 BUT - we’ve already done a lot of research.
 This is the number one and the ONLY reason we do the work to promote TYME products.
 We KNOW they are made with your hair and scalp in mind.
-Our Pregame Shampoo and Showoff Conditioner have short ingredient lists feature the necessities of hair care.
+Our Pregame Shampoo has a short ingredient list that feature the necessities of hair care.

 Tips + Tricks

 Avoid Dry Shampoo